AI-Generated Personalized News Is Quietly Rewriting Your Reality

 The concept of the "filter bubble" is no longer a fringe worry—it’s a central feature of the digital news ecosystem.
 Algorithms, designed to maximize your engagement, inevitably steer you toward stories that reinforce your existing views.
 Recent research from the Harvard Misinformation Review reveals that over 80% of US adults worry about AI-driven misinformation, with filter bubbles making it harder for dissenting voices to break through.

-"Most people don't realize how invisible walls are built around their news feeds." — Jamie, AI ethicist (Illustrative quote based on expert commentary in Reuters Institute reports)
+"Most people don't realize how invisible walls are built around their news feeds." — Jamie, AI ethicist (quote based on expert commentary in Reuters Institute reports)

 The psychological impact of this walled garden is profound.
 Repeated exposure to similar narratives breeds certainty, confidence, and, sometimes, radicalization.
 You’re less likely to encounter dissent, less likely to question your assumptions, and far more likely to trust the "facts" delivered to your digital doorstep.